BM 700x180x75 [8xM10]

 Advantages and disadvantages of neodymium magnets NdFeB.

-Apart from immense strength, neodymium magnets have the following advantages:
+In addition to immense strength, neodymium magnets have the following advantages:

-- They do not lose their power (of the magnet).
+- They do not lose strength over time.
 After approximately 10 years, their power decreases by only ~1% (theoretically),

-- They protect against demagnetization caused by external magnetic sources very well,
+- They are highly resistant to demagnetization by external magnetic sources,

-- In other words, thanks to the shiny nickel, gold, or silver finish, the element gains an aesthetic appearance,
+- Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-- They have very high magnetic induction on the surface of the magnet,
+- They possess very high magnetic induction on the surface of the magnet,

-- Due to the option of accurate forming and adaptation to individual needs – neodymium magnets can be produced in various forms and dimensions, which expands the range of their possible uses.
+- Due to the option of accurate forming and adaptation to individual needs – neodymium magnets can be produced in a wide range of shapes and sizes, which enhances their versatility in applications.

 Disadvantages of neodymium magnets:

-- They are fragile when subjected to a strong impact.
-If the magnets are exposed to impacts, we recommend using magnets in a protective case.
-The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,
+- They are prone to breaking as they are extremely fragile when subjected to a strong impact.
+If the magnets are exposed to impacts, it is suggested using magnets in a protective case.
+The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,

 - They lose strength at high temperatures.
 Most neodymium magnets experience permanent loss of strength when heated above 80°C (depending on the form and height).
 However, we also offer special magnets with high temperature resistance, up to 230°C,